ers6/fbeyes_v2/README.md

 ## Home Page Elements

-The homepage of FBEyes has a 2 custom elements not built in with CollectionBuilder: a vertical navigation bar listing all the people/institutions included in the archive (list-people.html) and an image of the book's cover (book-cover.html).
+The homepage of FBEyes has 2 custom elements not built in with CollectionBuilder: a vertical navigation bar listing all the people/institutions included in the archive (list-people.html) and an image of the book's cover (book-cover.html).
 Other built in elements have been customized.

 ### Custom Built Elements
 #### list-people.html